Pimco's emerging market bond funds post record 2014 outflow

 Michael Gomez, head of Pimco’s emerging markets portfolio management team, said in a statement: “The investment themes in Pimco’s portfolios are based on long-term ideas and views.
 While emerging markets have been volatile, we think segments of the market offer compelling risk/reward opportunities for long-term investors.”

-Reporting by Jennifer Ablan; Editing by Phil Berlowitz and Lisa Von Ahn
+Reporting by Jennifer Ablan; Editing by Phil Berlowitz, Lisa Von Ahn and Bernard Orr